KartikKannapur/kartikkannapur.github.io/mooc.md

 #### Currently Learning:

-- [Pattern Discovery in Data Mining](https://www.coursera.org/learn/data-patterns) by University of Illinois at Urbana-Champaign on Coursera - Week 1 of 4 - Lesson 2 - https://www.coursera.org/learn/data-patterns/supplement/Wt02Y/lesson-2-overview - Lecture 2.5 FP Growth
+- [Pattern Discovery in Data Mining](https://www.coursera.org/learn/data-patterns) by University of Illinois at Urbana-Champaign on Coursera - Week 2 of 4 - https://www.coursera.org/learn/data-patterns/home/week/2
 - Programming Hive - 137 of 350

 - Book - Data Mining: Concepts and Techniques by Jiawei Han - Page 0 of 740